 - (a) the Andaman and Nicobar Islands;

 - (b) Lakshadweep;

-- [(c) Dadra and Nagar Haveli and Daman and Diu;
+- 11[(c) Dadra and Nagar Haveli and Daman and Diu];

-- (d) Ladakh];
+- (d) [Ladakh]11;

 - (e) Chandigarh; and

-- (f) other territory.
+- (f) Other territory.

-Explanation. -For the purposes of this Act, each of the territories specified in sub-clauses (a) to (f) shall be considered to be a separate Union territory;
+Explanation. - For the purposes of this Act, each of the territories specified in sub-clauses (a) to (f) shall be considered to be a separate Union territory;

-All the Union Territories and "other territory" (as defined in Section 2(81) supra) in India will be governed under the UTGST Act, except Delhi and Puducherry.
+All the Union Territories and "other territory" (as defined in section 2(81) supra) in India will be governed under the UTGST Act, except Delhi and Puducherry.
 Given that the said two UTs have a Legislature, they will be regarded as 'States' for the purpose of GST, and will be governed by their respective SGST laws, instead of the UTGST law.
-Please consider UT of Ladakh after the J&K Reorganization Act, 2019 has come into force from 31 Oct 2019.
-UT Of Jammu will have its own legislature therefore, UTGST Act would not apply to UT of Jammu but will apply to UT of Ladakh.
-However, Jammu and Ladakh will both be UTs and not a State for purposes of this clause.
+Note that the UT of Ladakh after the J&K Reorganization Act, 2019 has come into force from 31st Oct 2019.
+UT of Jammu will have its own Legislature and therefore, UTGST Act would not apply to the UT of Jammu but will apply to UT of Ladakh.
+However, Jammu and Ladakh will both be UTs and not a State for the purposes of this clause.